sanathNU/sanathnu.github.io/index.md

 Hey!
 I'm **Sanath N U**.<br>

-I am Cloud Engineer at [Hewlett Packard Enterprise](https://www.hpe.com/in/en/home.html).
-I previously graduated from BMSCE, Bengaluru in 2023 with a Bachelor of Engineering degree.
+I currently work as a Cloud Engineer at [Hewlett Packard Enterprise](https://www.hpe.com/in/en/home.html).
+I previously graduated from BMSCE, Bengaluru in 2023, with Bachelor of Engineering in Electronics and Communication Engineering.

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at my email!